satyajeetkrjha/satyajeetkrjha/README.md

 - 📫 How to reach me: satyajeetjha06@gmail.com or sjha04@gmail.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I can crack jokes but only if you promise to laugh .
+- ⚡ Fun fact: I can crack jokes only if you promise to laugh